snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ## Running the C++ code

-Note: The code is tested to run on Linux and MacOSX systems.
+**Note:** The code is tested to run on Linux and MacOSX systems.
 Although if you have a MacOSX and uses the default `clang` that comes with Xcode, OpenMP is explicitly disabled while we build the executable (as it is unsupported), and thus you will not see any wall clock time gain due to parallelisation for the entire BigClam implementation.
 We therefore **recommend you to run the following commands on a Linux machine to verify our claims**.

 To use a `clang` compiler that supports OpenMP, see [this Q&A thread](https://stackoverflow.com/questions/43555410/enable-openmp-support-in-clang-in-mac-os-x-sierra-mojave).
+After following what's suggested in the thread, you probably also need to symlink your `g++` to the new `clang++`, and/or change `Makefile.config` to point to the new `clang++` and add relevant compiler flags.

-First compile the code (you need to have `make` and `g++` installed):
+First compile the code (you need to have `make` and `g++` installed), there will be some complier warnings which can be ignored:
+.
 ```
 make all
 ```